 “I often sit back and watch peoples reaction to my street pieces.
 I think it’s vital for any artist to gauge reaction from his or her audience.
 The reaction usual fall into the following categories, Shock/Surprise.
 Amazement and bewilderment.
 I try to make my pieces (particularly the installations) difficult to ignore.” – Plastic Jesus

-These offensive signs jump off the fences and instigate a wrestling mach with passerbys like all good Los Angles graffiti art or Contemporary art should.
+These offensive signs jump off the fences and instigate a wrestling match with passerbys like all good Los Angles graffiti art or Contemporary art should.
 Graffiti is the boxer people see down every ally with his bright red gloves on and ready to fight.
-Los Angeles graffiti artists are Contemporary artists therefore they have a duty to activate the role of the viewer.
-A good boxing match needs two fighters and this particular street art uses its inherit mystery and questionable authenticity to invite the viewer to become that fighter and not just a watcher.
+Los Angeles graffiti artists are Contemporary artists, therefore, they have a duty to activate the role of the viewer.
+A good boxing match needs two fighters and this particular street art uses its inherent mystery and questionable authenticity to invite the viewer to become that fighter and not just a watcher.
 The graffiti here does not sit quietly between the confines of a guided frame inside a gallery; this Los Angeles graffiti hangs on a rusty metal fence outdoors beckoning viewers to come and participate.